 When clients hire me, it’s typically to fill a gap in their internal infrastructure.
 Most times, it’s either because they are re-evaluating their sales & marketing organization or they’ve had a full-time staff person leave suddenly.
 My job is to come in and help run the marketing machine in the short-term, while also establishing a full-time infrastructure that someone can then take over in the long term.
 It then usually falls into one of three different scenarios:

-- We identify that my role as an outsourced CMO could be the best way to move forward forever.
+- We identify that my role as a fractional CMO could be the best way to move forward forever.
 Or at least until the current challenges are resolved – after which I come back to handle the next set.
 These companies just don’t need a full-time, senior-level marketing resource full-time.

 - We identify a few key areas where internal expertise is lacking and it makes sense to assign to me on a project basis.
 These companies have full-time marketing leadership, but may be lacking (for instance) someone who understands digital media or someone who can manage content creation or a direct mail expert.
 These “project” clients may come back a few times during the year on a spot basis, and I’m able to pitch in and help immediately.